 Hear SOS volunteer Ken talk about his work with SOSUK in this video clip.

-If you’d like to change the lives of orphaned and abandoned children around the world, please get in touch with SOSUK today to find out how you can help.
-Find out more about volunteering here.
+If you’d like to change the lives of vulnerable children around the world, please get in touch with SOS UK today to find out how you can help.

 * name has been changed to protect identity